JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_web_types.md

 IDE Plugin
 : You can ship Web Types JSON with your IDE plugin.
-To point an IDE to its location, use <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.webSymbols.webTypes"/></include> and pass the file location in `source` attribute value.
+To point an IDE to its location, use <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.polySymbols.webTypes"/></include> and pass the file location in `source` attribute value.
-With `enableByDefault` attribute, you can choose whether the Web Types file should be contributed to Web Symbols scope by default, or only if an NPM package with the same name is present in the project.
+With `enableByDefault` attribute, you can choose whether the Web Types file should be contributed to Poly Symbols scope by default, or only if an NPM package with the same name is present in the project.

 ## Special Properties